 Some days I like to pretend I am in a foreign country.
 And yes, I do know how insane this makes me sound.
 But if I can’t be honest with you, the internet, who can I confide in?
 Anyways, in America, we have Macaroons, one more O and a whole different cookie.
 Over the pond, they have Macarons, which are a beautiful, light, crunchy cookie.
 There are few words I know in French…like Bon Appetit, Crescent, Amuse-Bouche, and J’adore.
-So today to create a home like feeling for the Macarons, I kept saying Bon Appetit in my best Julia Child impression.
+So today to create a home like feeling for these Pistachio Macarons, I kept saying Bon Appetit in my best Julia Child impression.
 And it worked!
 I conquered the elusive French Macaron on my first try and they had beautiful little Macaron feet!

 My 5 tips for getting a delicious Macaron:

 2. Instead of worrying about separating eggs and letting the whites sit for a few days, just buy a carton of Egg Whites at the store.